Game Editor

 You set a Quick Action up in the Editor, on the automation or scene you want the button to run.
 Each button can be tailored:

-• Label — the text on the button (for example, “House Lights” or “Replay Intro”).
+• Button label — the text on the button (for example, “House Lights” or “Replay Intro”).

 • Color — the button color, so important or destructive actions stand out.

-• Confirmation (press twice) — turn this on and the button stages on the first press and only runs on a second press, guarding against an accidental tap.
+• Require confirmation — turn this on and the button stages on the first press and only runs on a second press, guarding against an accidental tap.

-• Toggle-state coloring — for a button that turns something on or off, ARC can color it by the current state: green when it’s on, red when it’s off, so staff can see the room’s state at a glance.
+• Match button color to state — for a button that turns something on or off, ARC colors it by the current state: green for the on value, red for the off value, so staff can see the room’s state at a glance.

 Add a Quick Action